dhruvin-sarkar/Stratus-Hackpad/README.md

 ## Overview

-The **Stratus Hackpad** is a DIY macropad designed for productivity, creative shortcuts, and anyone who wants a fully customisable device sitting next to their keyboard.
-It features nine hot-swap mechanical key switches in a 3×3 layout, three rotary encoders with push-click switches, per-key addressable RGB LEDs viewable through transparent light guides, and a USB-C connection — all controlled by the Raspberry Pi RP2040 microcontroller.
+The **Stratus Hackpad** is a DIY macropad.
+It features nine hot-swap mechanical key switches in a 3×3 layout, three rotary encoders with push-click switches, per-key addressable RGB LEDs viewable through transparent light guides, and a USB-C connection  all controlled by the Raspberry Pi RP2040 microcontroller.

 ---